publiccodeyml/publiccode.yml/docs/en/schema.it.rst

 - Type: boolean
 - Presence: optional

-If present and set to ``yes``, the software interfaces with the Italian electronic ID card (``Carta di Identità Elettronica``).
+If present and set to ``true``, the software interfaces with the Italian electronic ID card (``Carta di Identità Elettronica``).

 Key ``piattaforme/anpr``